Secretary Derrick K. Ramsey

-The career path of Derrick Ramsey is one that personifies leadership most notably as an All-American football player, nationally-recognized athletic director, and his service to public office here in the Commonwealth.
+The career path of Derrick K. Ramsey is one that personifies leadership most notably as an All-American football player, nationally-recognized athletic director, and his service to public office here in the Commonwealth.

 While these accomplishments over the last 40 years have occurred in various arenas, Ramsey’s commitment to success and gift for building consensus along the way has remained a cornerstone of his legacy at each stop.